Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 3. Open-source Libraries

 To sharpen your skills even further, check out web-based tools that can help you refine your expertise.
 Open-source libraries, such as TensorFlow and PyTorch, provide a wealth of pre-built algorithms and models that can be customized and used in a wide range of applications.
+They are like the Lego blocks of AI.
 These libraries are often free and open to the public, making them a valuable resource for researchers and developers.

 Techniques like TensorFlow and PyTorch are great for data science, natural language processing (NLP), and reinforcement learning (RL).
 These resources are accessible to anyone, allowing you to become an AI expert in no time.